 Australia faces an increasing threat from the radicalization of Australians drawn to Islamist ideology.
 More than 150 Australians have joined foreign jihadist groups.
 The Soufan Group said in its December 2015 report that unofficially 255 Australians have gone to fight in Syria and Iraq.
 At least 20 Australian foreign fighters have returned home, raising government concerns that Australians radicalized abroad will return to carry out domestic terrorism.
-(Sources: The Soufan Group [2], Time [3], Australian Broadcasting Corporation [4], United Nations [5])
+(Sources: The Soufan Group, Time, Australian Broadcasting Corporation, United Nations)

-The Australian Security Intelligence Organization (ASIO) has noted an increase in violent activity among left- and rightwing extremist groups in Australia.
-During the agency's first "annual threat assessment" speech on February 24, 2020, ASIO Director-General Mike Burgess warned that far-right extremism was growing in the country and cited the activities of far-right cells in suburban Australia.
+The Australian Security Intelligence Organisation (ASIO) has noted an increase in violent activity among left- and right-wing extremist groups in Australia.
+During the agency's first "annual threat assessment" speech on February 24, 2020, ASIO Director-General Mike Burgess warned that farright extremism was growing in the country and cited the activities of far-right cells in suburban Australia.
 Additionally, the conflict in Ukraine has reportedly attracted several fighters from Australia who have been linked to white supremacist and ultra-nationalist movements.
-(Sources: ASIO [6], Canberra Times [7], Australian Broadcasting Corporation [8])
+In March 2021, Burgess announced the ASIO would replace the terms "Islamic extremism" and "right-wing extremism" with broader categories of "ideologically motivated violent extremism" and "religiously motivated violent extremism."
+The change is due to the need to investigate people based on the threat of violence, rather than just political views, according to Burgess.
+(Sources: ASIO, Canberra Times, Australian Broadcasting Corporation, Guardian)

 The December 2014 hostage crisis at a Sydney café was part of a string of domestic extremist-related events.
-The country raised [9] its terrorist threat level from medium to high in September 2014 for the first time in 11 years in response to threats of an impending domestic attack.
+The country raised its terrorist threat level from medium to high in September 2014 for the first time in 11 years in response to threats of an impending domestic attack.
 A massive terrorism raid that month uncovered an ISIS-related plot to behead Australians.
-(Source: News.com.au [10])
+(Source: News.com.au)

+Since 2014, at least 144 people have been charged in 71 counterterrorism-related operations around Australia.
 In February 2015, then-Prime Minister Tony Abbott proposed tougher counter-extremism measures in response to the December 2014 hostage crisis.
 The government previously enacted a series of laws in 2014 to increase border security and enhance domestic counterterrorism operations.
 It also canceled the passports of dozens of Australian citizens suspected of joining extremist groups such as ISIS to prevent their travel abroad.
 Additionally, Australia has enacted a series of community outreach programs to combat homegrown radicalization.
 On April 4, 2019, the Australian government passed legislation that threatened to fine social media companies and jail their executives if the platforms failed to "expeditiously" remove "abhorrent violent material."
-(Sources: Australian Attorney General's Office [11], Telegraph [12], New York Times [13])
+Australia has continued to invest tens of millions of dollars in existing and new counter-extremism measures.
+(Sources: Australian Attorney

+General's Office, Telegraph, New York Times, Australian Home Affairs, Australian Home Affairs)